scottgwald/chronology/pykronos/README.md

 # Introduction
-The contents of this file can also be found in `demo.py` if you prefer to read python directly.
+The contents of this file can be found in `demo.py` and are compiled into `README.md`, so you can consume the readme while running the Python script to understand how it works.
 # Importing pykronos and some useful utilities
 Check out `pykronos.client` and `pykronos.utils.time` for some useful utility functions.
 PyKronos has a bunch of utilities to deal with